-Whether libraries are academic or not, they must be on a budget and usually the budget is a very tight one.
-Most universities especially in Nigeria, West Africa, their libraries are funded by the parent bodies.
-For libraries to remain in existence there is need to have different sources that can fund the library.
+Whether libraries are academic or not, they must be on a budget and usually, the budget is a very tight one.
+Most universities especially in Nigeria, West Africa, have their libraries funded by the parent bodies.
+For libraries to remain in existence there is a need to have different sources that can fund the library.